 - Parents are able to limit spending and can see reports of their child’s eating habits.

 A card is issued by the school in year 7 and, even if your child does not require this for lunch, it must be retained as it will be required for use in year 11 for access through security gates for exams and transfer to post-16 where it is used to register on site.
 The cards will be recalled in year 11 for gate access to be added.
 A replacement card costs £2 should it be damaged, lost or stolen.
 The card remains the property of the school.

 We have two methods by which money can be paid into a child’s account.
-Our preferred method of payment is to place money on your child’s account through our secure online payment system AGORA.
-If you have yet to register for AGORA please email email@example.com and details of how to register will be sent to you.
+Our preferred method of payment is to place money on your child’s account through our secure online payment system ParentPay.
+If you have yet to register for ParentPay please email firstname.lastname@example.org and details of how to register will be sent to you.
 In order to keep administration costs down, you should make a minimum transaction payment of £20.
-A cash payment option has been maintained, however, we would request that parents avoid its use except in special circumstances.
+A cash payment option has been maintained, however we would request that parents avoid its use except in special circumstances.
 There is a pay point (called a revaluation machine) placed in the canteen area of the main school for children (years 7-11) and one in the post-16 centre, whereby cash can be placed onto the account.
 These take paper notes and silver coins but no copper coins.
-This should be done before the start of the school day, at break or lunchtime but not during lesson time.
-Payment by this method is not ideal since we are attempting to create a cashless school and it fails to provide you with the full parental control this system offers.
+This should be done before the start of the school day, at break or lunch time but not during lesson time.
+Payment by this method is not ideal, since we are attempting to create a cashless school and it fails to provide you with the full parental control this system offers.